Nathanlloyd7/DriveAwAI/ProjectLog.md

 17.02.20
 Have created requirements file.
-Have also added extra security by hashing the pin passwords.
+Have also added extra security by hashing the pin passwords.**Hash of these commits matches 4321, however, github adds whitespace at the end of the line, so please remove this**